Working Paper

 -

-Abstract.
-With Social Security's trust fund facing depletion, this paper studies how the system's regressive payroll tax shapes labor supply and retirement decision, motivated by an observation that high-income older males work more.
+With Social Security's trust fund facing depletion, this paper studies how the system's regressive payroll tax shapes labor supply and retirement decisions, motivated by an observation that high-income older males work more and longer.
 We develop a tractable labor supply model with heterogeneous work-costs, demonstrating that the elasticity of labor supply to financial incentives is inherently distributional.
-High-income workers, further from retirement cutoff, primarily adjust their hours (intensive margin), while those with higher work-costs adjust participation (extensive margin).
+High-income workers, further from retirement cutoff, primarily adjust their hours on the intensive margin, while those with higher work-costs adjust participation on the extensive margin.
 Our central contribution is the measurement of these income group-specific elasticities, providing a framework to evaluate the distributional effects of policy reforms.
+We find seniors are 1.71 more elastic than the prime-age workers, implying that raising payroll tax rates may not resolve the solvency of Social Security.

 Ambiguity Aversion and Fertility Decisions